 Note: If you want to start working out for the first time or after 30, 40 or even 50, it’s important to start slowly to avoid injuries and heavy muscle soreness.
 Also, you should focus to learn basic first, and later to push yourself.

 You’ll also like:

-You can can build an amazing body with just bodyweight training, without going to the gym, lifting weight or using supplements!
+You can build an amazing body with just bodyweight training, without going to the gym, lifting weight, or using supplements!

-For years I was working out for couple of months, and then I would stop.
-After few months, I would train for few week and for some reason, I would stop again.
+For years I was working out for a couple of months, and then I would stop.
+After a few months, I would train for a few weeks, and for some reason, I would stop again.
 I was doing this for years and getting average results.

 This approach will allow you 2 very important benefits for long-term success:

 - Higher weekly workout volume = getting more results for a shorter time